jayarous/JoMarket/design_plan.md

 Row Level Security (RLS) will be enforced per table with policies scoped by role, ownership, and order/vendor relationships.
 Soft deletes and archival timestamps prevent accidental data loss while preserving history.
 Event sourcing (via append-only tables and Supabase Functions) tracks order/payment lifecycle changes for reconciliation.

-### Backend Integration
+### Backend integration
-- Supabase Auth for user management with links to Stripe accounts.
+- Supabase Auth for authentication and role claims, with optional links to payment providers.
-- Supabase Postgres for primary data, real-time subscriptions for live updates, and logical replication (if scaling to read replicas).
+- Postgres (via Supabase) as the primary datastore with real-time subscriptions and optional read replicas.
-- Supabase Storage for images/media with CDN-backed delivery and automatic resizing pipelines.
+- Supabase Storage for media (CDN-backed) and optional automatic resizing pipelines.
-- Supabase Edge Functions plus scheduled jobs for payment webhooks, settlement runs, notification fan-out, SLA checks, and report generation.
+- Edge Functions and scheduled jobs for webhooks, settlements, notifications and scheduled tasks.
-- Task queue (e.g., Supabase Queue/pg-boss or external worker) for retryable background processing (failed webhooks, KYC verification, invoice generation).
+- Worker queues for retryable or long-running processes (webhook retries, KYC, bulk imports).

 ## 2. Key Features